 Increasing complexity is a problem.
 Does this progression sound familiar?
 You start off wanting to be stronger on steep routes, so you climb more steep routes.
 You want to run faster, so you buy a GPS watch and run faster.
 That works for a couple weeks, but then you plateau and don’t get stronger, or faster, or maybe end up injured.
 I’m a big advocate of simplicity and a big fan of getting it done.
 So let’s put the two ideas together and talk about strength training.

-Gym-oriented strength and conditioning people love this stuff.
-They love the math, the terms, the precision of it all and in a well-intended effort to improve, they often succumb to complexity creep.
+Gym-oriented strength and conditioning people love the math, the terms, the precision of it all and in a well-intended effort to improve, they often succumb to complexity creep.
 The athletic world does not work this way.
 Strength training for all the sports we address is critical.
 And we’ve talked about that here, and here, and here.
-But the important thing to know, for 99% of us, is the basics.
+But the important things to know, for 99 percent of us, are the basics.

-Core strength: Everyone knows about it and everyone has to do it.
-There are a million exercises, videos, and protocols being sold out there. and most of them are over-thought, over-specialized, and oversold.
+Everyone knows about it and everyone has to do it.
+There are a million exercises, videos, and protocols being sold out there. and most of them are overthought, overspecialized, and oversold.
 We only have so many muscles in our core, and from the perspective of improving their strength, the main problems are that they are composed almost entirely of slow twitch fibers and they lie deep in our bodies.
 Slow twitch fibers are slow to respond to strength protocols.
 Deep muscles are hard for many people to activate without hands-on coaching.

 KIS (Keep It Simple) says that you can hit all these core muscles with about 10 exercises that you can do almost anywhere.
-There are many good ways to do it, here is ours basic version and here is a slightly more advanced version.
+Though there are many good ways to do it, here is our basic version and here is a slightly more advanced version.

 Everyone should do core strength training twice a week.
 Additionally, typically at the same time, you should do one of the following:

-First 4-8 weeks of consecutive training: General Strength protocols.
-Go look at the social-media videos of your favorite pro athlete training in the gym during their off season.
+Go look at the social-media videos of your favorite pro athlete training in the gym during their off-season.
 They’re doing this.
-You should to.
-A balanced menu of multi-joint movements, done circuit style, 10-12 at a time.
-This is General Strength.
+You should too.
+A balanced menu of multijoint movements, done circuit style, 10–12 at a time.
+This is general strength.

 Repeating a movement with a lot of resistance until you can’t do it anymore stimulates muscles to grow larger.
 Remember that!

-For 8-16 weeks of consecutive training utilize Max Strength protocols.
-Max Strength refers to a simple protocol that was originally designed by Russian coaches many decades ago (from whom we inherited the bulk of what is known today about strength training).
+Max strength refers to a simple protocol that was originally designed by Russian coaches many decades ago (from whom we inherited the bulk of what is known today about strength training).
 The beauty of this is that the training stimulus is largely neurological.
 It’s teaching existing muscle fibers to work in a more coordinated way.
-No new muscle fibers (read: Weight) required.
+No new muscle fibers (read: weight) required.

-In this example, for the weighted pull-ups, you might use 10kg for the two sets of four, then 12kg for the two sets of three and finally 15kg for the last two sets of 2 reps.
-For box step-ups you might use 30kg, 40kg, and 45kg loaded in a backpack.
+In this example, for the weighted pull-ups you might use 10 kilograms for the 2 sets of 4 reps, then 12 kilograms for the 2 sets of 3 reps, and finally 15 kilograms for the last 2 sets of 2 reps.
+For box step-ups you might use 30 kilograms, 40 kilograms, and 45 kilograms loaded in a backpack.
 (I stage the backpack on a table so I don’t have to pick it up off the ground.)